 Dutch Talent Photographers

-We are delighted to announce the winners of the Rotterdam Photo 2026 Amarte Dutch Talent Project Grants: Parisa Aminolahi, Sveta Kaverina, Malek Bigum, Roger Anis, Andrea Bonderup.
+We are delighted to announce the winners of the Rotterdam Photo 2026 Amarte Dutch Talent Project Grants: Sveta Kaverina, Malek Bigum, Roger Anis, Andrea Bonderup and Maryam Touzan.

-These five talented artists will each receive a €3,000 stipend to develop their ongoing projects into “work in progress” exhibitions.
-They will collaborate with curator Mira Matic to create a unique group exhibition, which will be showcased during the Rotterdam Photo 2026 edition (March 27 – 29).
+These four talented artists will each receive a €3,000 stipend to develop their ongoing projects into “work in progress” exhibitions.
+They will collaborate with curator Mira Matic to create a unique group exhibition, which will be showcased during the Rotterdam Photo 2026 edition (March 25 – 29).
 Throughout the process, winners will benefit from coaching, technical support, and assistance in organizing their final presentations.

 We look forward to seeing their innovative photographic projects come to life at Rotterdam Photo 2026, exploring the theme ‘Echoes of Silence – War in the Artists’s Soul.